minhkashyu/stock-chart-frontend/README.md

 # Chart the Stock Market

 A Free Code Camp Dynamic Web Application Project.
-A Full Stack Javascript App using Node, Express, MongoDB, Vue.js and Semantic UI with Google Material theme.
+A Full Stack Javascript App using Node.js, Express.js, MongoDB, Vue.js and Semantic UI with Google Material theme.

 This is the Vue.js client side of the Fullstack App.
 The server side can be found at https://github.com/minhkashyu/stock-market-backend.

 THE APP IS UNDER CONSTRUCTION.
+You can run the App at https://mks-stock-market-app.herokuapp.com/.

 ## User Stories